-The Natural Adventure Company’s Albanian Alps and Accursed Mountains self-guided walking holidays offer some truly breath-taking scenery and a chance to experience the best of of European hiking as it used to be through some of the last untamed natural locations and wilderness in Europe.
+The Natural Adventure Company’s Albania walking holidays offer some truly breathtaking scenery and a chance to experience the best of of European hiking as it used to be through some of the last untamed natural locations and wilderness in Europe.

-The Albanian Alps Short Break is a 6 days (5 nights) tour for intrepid travellers who are eager to explore the highlights of the Albanian Alps on their own but have limited time.
-It combines scenic hikes for average fitness levels with the two most interesting cities on a 6-day tour.
-From historic Shkoder one starts with a tranquil ferry ride on the Koman Lake into the Accursed Mountains to visit two of the most remarkable valleys: Valbona and Theth.
+The Accursed Mountains Short Break is a 6 days (5 nights) tour for intrepid travellers who are eager to explore the highlights of the Albanian Alps on their own but have limited time.
+It combines scenic hikes in Valbona and Theth with the two most interesting cities on a 6-day tour.

 The Albanian Alps are one of Europe’s hidden gems and offer a unique hideaway from the modern world.
 An additional bonus is the chance to experience the legendary hospitality of the famous Malësori (highlanders) – a mountain community unlike any other you’ve ever heard of.
 According to Adam Graham from BBC travel this hospitality was the reason a Valbonë villager gave him a ride at 1:30am, chuckling when he realized that Adam managed to get lost in a village with only one road.